 On July 21, 2022, the Organization entered into a lease of office facilities under an operating lease.
 The lease term was September 1, 2022 to August 31, 2023 and required monthly payments of \$1,350 plus utilities.
 The lease includes an option for two renewals of one year each.
 During 2023, the Organization exercised its option for a one year renewal and rent increased to \$1,400 per month plus utilities.
-The lease will expire in August 2024 if the Organization does not exercise its renewal option for an additional period of one year.
+During 2024, the Organization exercised its option for a one year renewal and rent increased to \$1,450 per month plus utilities.
+The lease will expire in August 2025.